 FAQs include: What is an International Board Certified Lactation Consultant? ; How can an IBCLC help me? ; When should I see an IBCLC?

-New York lactation consultant Beverley Rae developed Breastfeeding Central as the next best thing to guide mothers who asked her to ‘move in with me’ after their breastfeeding consultation.
-The app effectively gives them – and mothers worldwide – a lactation expert on speed dial.
+Beverley developed Breastfeeding Central as the next best thing to guide mothers who asked her to ‘move in with me’ after their breastfeeding consultation.
+Her expertise via the app effectively gives them – and mothers worldwide – a lactation expert on speed dial.

 Families all over the world are using Breastfeeding Central.
 To date it’s been downloaded in the US and Canada, the UK, Ireland, Austria, Spain, Sweden and Turkey; Australia, New Zealand, Hong Kong, China, Philippines, Singapore, India and Sri Lanka; South Africa, Egypt, Israel, Lebanon, Qatar, Saudi Arabia and United Arab Emirates; and in Mexico, Argentina and Colombia.